 Request funding for at least two bikeway project phases per year.

-Maintenance of one bike network improvement project each year.
+Request funding for the maintenance of at least one bike network improvement project each year.

 [F&S] Secure funding for ongoing bicycle improvements and programming.

-Include bicycle needs in the Facilities & Services Annual Report for fiscal year 2015 and future years.

-Include related bicycle infrastructure needs in project scope and budget for all Capital Construction Projects.
+Continue to include related bicycle infrastructure needs in project scope and budget for all Capital Construction Projects.

-Allocate funding to increase bicycle parking capacity On-Campus every year.
+Allocate funding to increase covered or secured bicycle parking capacity on-campus every year.

-Request SSC for funding every year.
+Request SSC to fund projects directly related to this plan every year.

 [F&S] Identify an on-going source of funding for continued maintenance and upkeep of the bikeway network and other bicycle infrastructure and programs.